Thanks for the question.

 The distinction from the ritual laws of the Jews is important, because their binding effect was restricted to the people of Israel for the sake of the covenants God made with them to be "His" people, apart from the other nations.

-The Council of Trent, which takes places in the Christian world, includes the transcendent moral precepts as amplified by Christ.
+The Council of Trent, which takes place in the Christian world, includes the transcendent moral precepts as amplified by Christ.